pirate-software/fs-data/README.md

 Shared data repository for Ferret Software projects, installed as a dependency in the [fs-extension](https://github.com/pirate-software/fs-extension) repository.

-This project is a modified version of the [alveusgg/data](https://github.com/alveusgg/data) repository.
+This project is derived from the [alveusgg/data](https://github.com/alveusgg/data) repository.

 ## Installation